 • The two rain gardens on the UMD campus are located at the Environmental Interpretive Center and they demonstrate methods of keeping storm water on site.
 A collaboration of various organizations including Wayne County Master Gardeners, the Student Environmental Association, and individuals from the surrounding communities has helped these gardens grow.
-They are maintained by student interns and many volunteers who have put in approximately 150 hours maintaining the rain gardens and the Community Organic Garden.
+They are maintained by student interns and many volunteers who have put in approximately 200 hours maintaining the rain gardens and the Community Organic Garden.

-- The UM Flint Sustainability Committee was established by the Chancellor to lead and coordinate the work of making progress toward carbon neutrality on the Flint campus.
+- The U-M Flint Sustainability Committee was established by the Chancellor to lead and coordinate the work of making progress toward carbon neutrality on the Flint campus.
 This standing committee, through the Chancellor's Office, is co-chaired by Heather Dawson, Professor of Biology, and Richard Hamilton, Instrument and Control Specialist Designee for Facilities and Operations.
-This committee will discuss and work on implementing strategies resulting from work done by UM President's Commission on Carbon Neutrality (PCCN). - The UM Flint Sustainability Committee was active in planning and initiating the Fall 2022 Sustainability Week in November 2022.
-Highlights from the UMF Sustainability Week can be found here: https://pba.umich.edu/highlights-from-flint-sustainability-week/
+This committee will discuss and work on implementing strategies resulting from work done by U-M President's Commission on Carbon Neutrality (PCCN). - The U-M Flint Sustainability Committee and its members organized a well-attended U-M Flint Eco-Extravaganza on October 2, 2023.